maxpoletaev/django-micro/README.rst

     def year_archive(request, year):
         return HttpResponse('hello')

-You always can access to ``urlpatterns`` for using the low-level API.
+You always can access the ``urlpatterns`` for the use low-level API.

 .. code-block:: python